Myanmar: Curfew-defying protests turn deadly | DW | 13.03.2021

 The United States on Friday granted temporary deportation protections and work permits to citizens of Myanmar living in the United States.

-Washington is also ramping up pressure against junta leaders.
-Earlier this week, the US initiated sanctions against family members of junta leader Min Aung Hlaing.
+Washington is also ramping up pressure against junta leaders, initiating sanctions against family members of junta leader Min Aung Hlaing earlier this week.
 The US has already tightened export controls on Myanmar.

 The UK on Friday warned its citizens to leave Myanmar, saying that "levels of violence are rising."